|

 Curiously, some

-post-Vampire Nation movies do contain some of my
+post-Vampire Nation films do contain some of my

 novel's imagery and ideas.